swann-martin/jummmpBoard/README.md

 ## Licensing

-The code in this project is licensed under [INSERT LICENSE HERE].
+This project is licensed under the terms of the Apache-2.0 license.

 ## Contact

-For any queries or feedback, please contact [INSERT CONTACT INFORMATION HERE].
+For any queries or feedback, please contact [us](mailto:contact@swannmartin.xyz) .

 Enjoy using jummmp Board for your recruitment needs!